 Advocacy Trainer for the Inner Temple

-Trustee for the Kalisher Trust
+Trustee of the Kalisher Trust

 External editor (Criminal Law) for Jowitt’s Legal Dictionary (2010)